-Emergency and Service Vehicles
+Emergency and Vehicle (or Emergency Service Vehicles Vehicle)

 Vehicles such as ambulances, police cars, or firefighting equipment used to respond to emergency situations and vehicles used to deliver or to pick up goods or to provide maintenance.

 Engineer, Licensed

 An engineer properly licensed in the State of Oklahoma.